guilhemmarchand/TA-jira-service-desk-simple-addon/docs/configuration.rst

 - **account name:** a name of your choice to represent this instance of JIRA
 - **JIRA URL:** the URL value which will be used for this instance, in the format ``<address>:<port>``
 - **Authentication type:** currently the Add-on supports ``basic authenticaton`` (user/password), ``API token`` (user/API token), and ``PAT`` (Personal Access Token)
-- **SSL related configuration items:** SSL certificate verification and SSL certificate bundle
+- **SSL certificate bundle file path or content:** If needed for the SSL certificate verification, you can provide the file path to the SSL certificate bundle, or the PEM content of the SSL certificate.

 .. image:: img/config2.png
    :alt: config2.png